jdeschamps/EMU/README.md

 # How to install EMU?

 **EMU is now distributed with Micro-Manager 2.0-gamma (nightly build).
 To download the latest Micro-Manager 2.0-gamma nightly build, refer [to this page and choose your platform](https://micro-manager.org/wiki/Micro-Manager_Nightly_Builds).
-EMU is then available from the Plugin menu, under "User Interfaces".**
+EMU is then available from the Plugin menu, under "User Interface".**

 If you wish to install it from the source code, then follow the next steps: